Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-keyvault-certificates/README.md

         --secret-permissions get list \
         --certificate-permissions get list
 ```
-If you are using managed identity instead of App registrations, add these items in your `application.yml`:
+If you are using managed identity instead of App registrations, add the following items to your `application.yml`:

 ```yaml
 azure: